 CARPET SHOPS

 Galerie Ikman is a family-owned Turkish carpet boutique that has become an Instagram darling in recent years.
 An ornate inner courtyard draped in carpets sits tucked away in this modest Goreme shopfront.
-The place is so popular with photographers and tourists that reservations and payment are now required to access the shop.
+It now requires reservations and payment to access the shop for photos, due to popularity.
 For a slightly more authentic experience, visit Sultan Carpets.
-While they too require payment for photography, the shop is far more charming with hardly any tourists.
-(PRICES TO TAKE PHOTOS RANGE FROM 50 TL TO 250 TL, VARIES FOR IPHONE AND CAMERA)
+While they too require payment for photography, the shop is far more charming with less tourists.

 GOREME OPEN AIR MUSEUM